Joseph Gallieni: Resignation

 Gallieni made an effort to unite soldiers and politicians, and to establish a working relationship in which he concentrated on supplying resources (not dissimilar to the role to which Kitchener was restricted in the UK from the end of 1915).
 However, Gallieni had prostate cancer, with pain making him less tolerant of criticism at a time when political disquiet was growing after the failure of the Second Battle of Champagne, especially the failed attack on Hartmannswillerkopf and its subsequent total loss.

 In Clayton's view, Gallieni may well have been sceptical of Joffre's plans for a massive Anglo-French offensive on the Somme, to be accompanied by Italian and Russian offensives, as floated at the Chantilly meeting in 6–8 December 1915.
 There was also friction over Gallieni's assertion of his right to appoint generals, Joffre's practice of communicating directly with the British generals rather than going through the War Ministry, and Gallieni's maintaining contacts with generals whom Joffre had replaced.

 In autumn 1915 Lt-Colonel Driant, a member of the Chamber of Deputies and commander of a chasseurs brigade, complained to Gallieni of how Joffre had been removing guns and garrisons from Verdun and even preparing some forts for demolition.
 Joffre was furious and disputed Gallieni's right to comment.
 Driant, who had served at Verdun, was a member of the Army Commission of the Chamber of Deputies.
-The Council of Ministers discussed his reports and President Poincare asked Gallieni to investigate.
+The Council of Ministers discussed his reports and President Poincaré asked Gallieni to investigate.
 Gallieni wrote to Joffre (16 or 18 December 1915) expressing concern at the state of trenches at Verdun and elsewhere on the front—in fact matters were already being taken in hand at Verdun.

 The political atmosphere was poisonous after the opening of the German attack at Verdun (21 February).
 Rumours circulated in Paris that Joffre had ordered the abandonment of Verdun at the end of February 1916 when the Germans first attacked.
 Gallieni demanded to see all paperwork from the period, but Joffre had made no such order in writing, merely despatching de Castelnau to assess the situation.
 Gallieni launched an angry report at the Council of Ministers on 7 March—read in his usual precise way—criticising Joffre's conduct of operations over the last eighteen months and demanding ministerial control, then resigned.
 Gallieni was falsely suspected of wanting to launch a military takeover of the government.
-Poincare wrote that Gallieni was trying to force Joffre's resignation, although it is unclear whether he was specifically trying to do so.
+Poincaré wrote that Gallieni was trying to force Joffre's resignation, although it is unclear whether he was specifically trying to do so.
 Briand knew that publication of the report would damage morale and might bring down the government.
 Gallieni was persuaded to remain in office until a replacement had been designated and approved.

 Rocques was appointed as his successor after it had been ensured that Joffre had no objections.
 This would be the last attempt to assert ministerial control over the army until Clemenceau became Prime Minister late in 1917.